reimagined/resolve/packages/storage-drivers/resolve-storage-lite/README.md

 # **resolve-storage-lite** [![npm version](https://badge.fury.io/js/resolve-storage-lite.svg)](https://badge.fury.io/js/resolve-storage-lite)

-This package is a driver for `resolve-es` to store events using a file or a memory.
-This package doesn't have binary dependencies and not require additional applications (like MongoDB or SQL server).
+This package is a `resolve-es` driver for storing events using a file or memory.
+It does not have binary dependencies and does not require additional applications (like MongoDB or SQL server).

 ## Available Parameters
 You can pass the following argument when initializing a driver:
-* `pathToFile` - path to a file where events will be stored.
-Notice, if that argument is not passed the driver will use memory to store events.
-In this way, when instance of application will be restarted all data will be lost.
+* `pathToFile` - the path to a file where events are stored.
+Notice, if that argument is not passed the driver uses memory to store events.
+In this case, all data is lost when an application instance is restarted.

 ## Usage